iamsjunaid/next_blogs/README.md

 # Next.js Course Platform

-This project is a comprehensive course platform built with Next.js, leveraging the power of React for building user interfaces and MongoDB for database management.
+Leveraging the power of NextJS & React for building user interfaces and MongoDB for database management.
 It also uses gray-matter for parsing front-matter from markdown files, react-markdown for rendering markdown content, and react-syntax-highlighter for syntax highlighting in markdown.

 ## Features